-What is & How to Set Up Domain Password Policy
+What Is & How to Set Up Domain Password Policy

 An in-depth guide on everything about domain password policy

-Reading time icon 4 min. read
+4 min. read

-Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money.
+Read our disclosure page to find out how can you help Windows Report sustain the editorial team.
 Read more

 Key notes

-• Domain Password Policy defines the complexities a user should have in their password when setting up their account.
+- Domain Password Policy defines the complexities a user should have in their password when setting up their account.

-• As an admin, you should enforce such complex password policies to make sure that the passwords are harder to crack.
+- As an admin, you should enforce such complex password policies to make sure that the passwords are harder to crack.

 A password policy ensures that a user has created a strong password, which is less prone to cyber-attacks or impossible for hackers to crack down.
 A Domain Password Policy needs to be set up in the Active Directory to keep all the user accounts safe and secure.
 Well, there’s more to it.